oslboreal/EasyFileCompare/README.md

 # fileComparer
-A program that analyze two files and do some operations.
-(Based in Set theory)
+A program used to analyze the content of a couple of files and do operations based in set theory.

 ![alt text](https://github.com/oslboreal/fileComparer/blob/master/Sac.AplicacionesAux.ComparadorTextos/Captura.PNG)